jpoz/conveyor/README.md

 Conveyor can manage multiple layers of chained jobs, streamlining the execution process and enhancing code performance.
 It's not just about running tasks; it's about doing so in a way that's both logical and efficient, tailored for developers looking for precision and control in their asynchronous operations.

-All jobs are fully typed using protobuf.
-Allowing structured data that can evolve with your application.
-Since protobuf is language-neutral it also allows the possibility for other languages to start jobs and other languages to be conveyor workers.
+Leveraging protobuf, Conveyor ensures all jobs are precisely typed.
+Using protobufs allows for structured data that evolves with your application.
+It also supports a language-neutral ecosystem.
+This versatility opens the door for other programming languages to initiate jobs and serve as Conveyor workers, enhancing interoperability and flexibility across different coding environments.

+Conveyor incorporates a built-in admin package, designed to enhance operational efficiency and oversight.
+This package integrates seamlessly, providing a http.Handler  that can be served where you need it, whether that's within an existing admin service or protected by simple HTTP basic authentication.
+The admin interface offers comprehensive visibility into the queue, enabling admins to view and cancel jobs as needed.

 ## Requirements